hexmaster111/c_modbus/readme.md

 - [] Write Single Register

 - [] Read and write error function code handling
+- [] make the server and client support blocking and no block modes right now the server is blocking and the clients are nonblocking ...

+#

 # Requrements
 - Needs a version of C that supports Varable Length Arrays